International Student Admissions Guide

 If you applied through an agent, your offer will be forwarded to the agent’s email address submitted in your application.

 To accept your offer, you must return the required acceptance payment and documents before the acceptance closing dates specified in your offer letter.
-To secure your place in the Bachelor of Science (Veterinary Bioscience) degree, you must enrol in all first year courses by the deadline stated in your offer letter.

 Key dates